Kotlin/dokka/docs/topics/plugins/plugins_introduction.md

 ## Configuring Dokka plugins

 Dokka plugins can also have configuration options of their own.
-Consult used plugin's documentation to see which options are available.
+Consult each plugin's documentation to see which options are available.

-Let's have a look at how you can configure `DokkaBase` plugin, which is responsible for generating [HTML](html.md) documentation, by adding a custom image to assets (`customAssets` option), by adding custom style sheets (`customStyleSheets` option) and by modifying the footer message (`footerMessage` option):
+Let's have a look at how you can configure the `DokkaBase` plugin, which is responsible for generating [HTML](html.md) documentation, by adding a custom image to assets (`customAssets` option), by adding custom style sheets (`customStyleSheets` option), and by modifying the footer message (`footerMessage` option):

 <tabs group="build-script">
 <tab title="Kotlin" group-key="kotlin">

 Gradle's Kotlin DSL allows for type-safe plugin configuration.
-This is achievable by adding plugin's artifact to classpath dependencies in `buildscript` block, and then importing plugin and configuration classes:
+This is achievable by adding plugin's artifact to classpath dependencies in the `buildscript` block, and then importing plugin and configuration classes:

 ```kotlin
 import org.jetbrains.dokka.base.DokkaBase